anvilproject/anvil-portal/content/team/working-groups.md

 - Sean Burke (UChicago)

 ## Phenotype Working Group
-<hero small>The Phenotype Working Group ensures that the datasets hosted in AnVIL are incorporated in a manner that facilitates research driven by phenotypic questions.</hero>
+The Phenotype Working Group ensures that the datasets hosted in AnVIL are incorporated in a manner that facilitates research driven by phenotypic questions.

 ### Co-Chairs
 - David Crosslin (EMERGE - UW)